lowrycito/handbook/pages/study-manual-general-handbook-28.md

 ## Introduction

-Uniting families for eternity is part of the work of salvation and exaltation (see 1.2).
+Uniting families for eternity is part of God’s work of salvation and exaltation (see 1.2).
 Ordinances performed in temples make it possible for families to be together for eternity and experience a fulness of joy in God’s presence.

 For Heavenly Father’s children to return to Him, each of them must repent, become worthy to receive the ordinances of salvation and exaltation, and honor